 Attention deficit hyperactivity disorder (ADHD) in an adult is often not noticed because the person may maintain relationships and hold a steady job.
-It is not unusual for a parent to discover he or she has ADHD when his or her child is diagnosed with the disorder.
-The key to the diagnosis of ADHD for an adult is the presence of symptoms before he or she was 7 years old.
+It is not unusual for a parent to discover they have ADHD when their child is diagnosed with the disorder.

-- Difficulty completing tasks that they do not find interesting or easy.
-But these adults may become obsessed with activities that are interesting and enjoyable.
+- Finish tasks that don't interest them or aren't easy.
+But they may become obsessed with activities that they find interesting and enjoy.

-- Difficulty focusing their attention on conversations, reading materials, or jobs.
-They may frequently move from one job to another.
+- Focus their attention on conversations, reading materials, or jobs.
+They may change jobs a lot.

 - Job performance.
-Their work performance may be inconsistent because they have problems organizing their work, managing their time, and concentrating on one task at a time.
-They may be forgetful and misplace or lose things.
+They may find it hard to organize their work, manage their time, and focus on one task at a time.
+They may forget, misplace, or lose things.
 They may quit their jobs out of boredom.

 - Temper.
-Becoming easily frustrated often is related to having difficulty tolerating stress.
+They may get easily frustrated.
+This often can make it harder for them to deal with stress.
 These adults may overreact and have a short, quick temper.

 Author: Healthwise Staff

 Adam Husney MD - Family Medicine

 Kathleen Romito MD - Family Medicine